nRF24/CircuitPython_nRF24L01/docs/network_docs/network_api.rst

     :param RF24NetworkFrame frame: The complete frame to send.
 It is important to have the header's `to_node` attribute set to the target network node's address.
-        If a `Queue` object is passed, then all frames in the passed `Queue` will be processed in a FIFO (First In First Out) basis.
+        If a `FrameQueue` object is passed, then all frames in the passed `FrameQueue` will be processed in a FIFO (First In First Out) basis.
     :param int traffic_direct: |traffic_direect|
     :param int send_type: The behavior to use when sending a frame.
 This parameter is